GoldenKoopa/lastfm-global-rank/README.md

 - Only fetches data from the first page of top artists.
 Login would be required for more and is not supported.
 - Requires an internet connection.
+- This relies on Last.fm's website which could change anytime.
+The script might not work if any changes are made.